 Putting together a Japan itinerary with kids is no easy task.
 For one, there is a huge list of awesome things to do in Japan with kids, so trying to work out what to do and where to go in Japan with kids is a bit tricky.
 Also just trying to figure out which cities to visit, which order to visit them in, how to get between cities, how long to stay in each, which hotel to stay at and not to mention putting together a budget is extremely time-consuming!

-If you’re in traveling to Japan with kids soon and in the process of planning your own Japan travel itinerary, you’re going to find this guide super helpful.
+If you’re in travelling to Japan with kids soon and in the process of planning your own Japan travel itinerary, you’re going to find this guide super helpful.
 I have a lot of Japan content to come, but in the meantime, I wanted to start by sharing with you our detailed Japan 3 week itinerary so you might use it when preparing your own Japan trip itinerary.
-We also traveled with friends who spend two weeks in Japan, so I’m also going to share with you their 2-week Japan itinerary in case that’s helpful too.
+We also travelled with friends who spend two weeks in Japan, so I’m also going to share with you their 2-week Japan itinerary in case that’s helpful too.
+Or check out this one week Japan itinerary.

 So in this post, I’m going to tell you exactly where we stayed, what we did, how we got around attractions and between cities.
 I will also tell you exactly where we purchased things to make it super simple for you.
 Hopefully, you can use this information to assist in your own Japan travel with kids planning and benefit from the crazy number of hours it took me to put together our Japan 3-week itinerary.